 “to the god Mars Thincsus and the two Alaisiagae, Beda and Fimmilena, and to the Divinity of the Emperor the Germanics, being tribesmen of Tuihanti, willingly and deservedly fulfilled their vow”

 The name Tuihanti refers to the current region Twente in the east of the Netherlands.
 However, these Tuihanti tribesmen have been interpreted by historians as Frisians (Nijdam 2021).
-Furthermore, Deo Mars Thincsus means ‘god Mars of the Thing’.
-Mars of the Thing must be interpreted as Tiwas of the Thing.
-The god Tiwas, also named Tíwes or Tiwaz, is the same as the god Tuw.
+Furthermore, Deo Mars Thincsus means ‘god Mars of the Thing‘.
+Mars of the Thing must be interpreted as Tîwas of the Thing.
+It was the god that decided over war, embodied law and order, and was the protector of the thing.
+Much in common therefore with the gods Dios, Zeus and Theus (Schuyf 2019).
+The god Tîwas, also named Tîwes or Tiwaz, is the same as the god Tuw.
 This was, in early Germanic times, a supreme idol.
 In Scandinavia it was known as Tyr.

 The Old Germanic form of the word ‘thing’ is þingsō which derives from the word þengaz and means ‘certain time’.
 In Gothic it is þeihs meaning ‘time’.
 It was therefore a specific, fixed time on the lunar calendar the people gathered, and that is how the word thing received the meaning of folkmoot and assembly, and of justice.
 Indeed, the right time, besides the right place, was of the very essence for the thing assembly (Sanmark 2017).
 In German and Dutch languages the day of the week Tuesday is called after the thing, namely Dienstag and dinsdag, In other words, thing-day.
 In Dutch speech the expressions in geding zijn ‘being disputed’, een geding aanspannen ‘starting a [court] case’, and dit wordt een ding/dingetje ‘it will become an issue’, are all being used in daily life to this date.
-English, Frisian and Scandinavian speeches refer with respectively Tuesday (Old English Tíwes dæg), tiisdei and ti(r)sdag to the god of the thing being Tiwas or Tyr.
+A dading is a legal agreement between parties to end a conflict in Belgium law.
+On the border of Belgium and the Netherlands, the Dinghuis ‘thing house’ is a former late-medieval courthouse in the city of Maastricht.
+Unlike in German and Dutch, English, Frisian and Scandinavian speeches refer with respectively Tuesday (Old English Tíwes dæg), tiisdei and ti(r)sdag, to the patron god of the thing being Tiwas or Tyr.

 Besides Tacitus‘ record, we have not much information on how the thing functioned during the Roman period.
 The origin of folksgearkomsten (Mid-Frisian) or Volksversammlungen (German) ‘assemblies’ might be in the Late Iron Age, a period of major social transformation.
 Check our post It all began with piracy in which we explain how this social transformation process went, and how important large-scale sea raiding was part of it.
 It is in this early period that in the central river area of the Netherlands, indeed the area of the Batavian uprising mentioned by Tacitus earlier, regional cult places emerge, indicating the manifestation of ethnic groups.
 Archaeological research at Empel and Elst in the Netherlands has proven ritual feasting at these cult places.
 These were sanctuaries where the community gathered in public space, and where the members of the community took part in a fundamental activity for the social and biological reproduction of the group (Fernández & Roymans 2015).
 From this development the thing evolved.
 Also explaining why thing sites, or Dinghügeln in German language, regularly can be found at ancient cult sites.